Outer space for RAAGs: Combinatorial and metric structure of blowups

-For (5), note that since $w$ commutes with $v$, $e_v$ and $e_w$ span a cube in the carrier of $H_v$.
+For (4), note that since $w$ is adjacent to $v$, $e_v$ and $e_w$ span a cube in the carrier of $H_v$.
 Let $\chi_w$ be a characteristic cycle containing $e_w$.
-The label on every edge of this cycle also commutes with $v$, so the entire characteristic cycle is contained in the carrier of $H_v$. \end{proof}
+The label on every edge of this cycle is also adjacent to $v$, so the entire characteristic cycle is contained in the carrier of $H_v$. \end{proof}

+\begin{corollary} If an edge $\widetilde e$ of $\USP$ is in $\Min(v)$ then its image in $\SP$ is labeled either by $v$, by some partition that splits $v$, or some label that is adjacent to $v$. \end{corollary} \begin{proof} By Lemma~\ref{lem:CharCycles} (1) $\Min(v)\iso \alpha_v\times \widetilde H_v$, and we may assume $\alpha_v$ is a lift of the local geodesic $\beta_v$ described in Section~\ref{sec:CharCycles}.
+An edge $e_A$ of $\SP$ can only be in $\beta_v$ if $A=v$ or $A$ splits $v$.
+(Warning: splitting $v$ does not guarantee that $e_A$ will be contained in $\beta_v$ unless $max(A)=v$.)
+The hyperplane $H_v$ is parallel to a subcomplex with all labels adjacent to $v$. \end{proof}